zeydustaoglu/Week-17-RESTful-APIs/README.md

 Hi Everyone!

-In this section, we are going to start doing some back-end stuff!
-First of all, we will see what is Node.js and what we can do with it!
+In this section, we are going to start doing completely backend stuff.
+We have already seen how express.js works and how we can comunicate with it.
+Via HTTP of course 😊 So now it is time to go deeper and learn what did we do so far.
+So there is not many new things to learn, but still a lot to do 💪🏻

 ### Sunday Session